CorniJuizzy/sql_project_data_job_analysis/README.md

 |go	        |328    |
 |powerpoint |183    |
 |oracle	    |154    |
-> Table of the most demanded skills for remote data analyst jobs; Made with PowerBI
+> *Table of the most demanded skills for remote data analyst jobs*
 >

 Here is the breakdown of in-demand skills for remote data analyst roles